-Islands have become somewhat standard in kitchens today.
-They are convenient and can aesthetically enhance the space.
-But islands don’t necessarily work for every single kitchen.
-Sometimes a space may simply be too small for an island.
+Kitchen islands have become somewhat standard many homes.
+They are convenient and add aesthetic appeal to the space.
+These design highlights don’t work for every kitchen, however—some kitchens are simply too small for an island.

 How tall should a kitchen island be?

 Is your kitchen island used for mainly food preparation and cooking?
-36 inches is a recommended standard height.
+36 inches is a recommended standard height for a kitchen island.
 Seating at a 36-inch-high island is somewhere between a typical kitchen table seat and typical bar stools.
 Some professionals recommend 42 inches for an island that will be used mainly for seating/eating.

 How wide should a kitchen island be?

-Many islands are about 2 or 3 feet wide, but if you need more counter space, seating space, etc., you can go a little larger.
-Approximately 7 feet is sometimes necessary if you want a cooktop or sink in the island.
+Many kitchen islands are about 2 or 3 feet wide, but if you need more counter space, seating space, etc., you can go a little larger.
+Budget around 7 feet if you want a cooktop or sink in the island.

 How deep should a kitchen island be?

-It’s recommended that your island should be at least 2 feet deep.
-Leave enough room on all sides—3 feet of floor space on the ends of the island is good.
-Remember—you want to be able to move around easily in the kitchen.
+A kitchen island should be at least 2 feet deep.
+Leave enough room on all sides to move around—3 feet of floor space on the ends of the island is good.

 Can kitchen islands be taller than counters?